-⤳ If you’re looking for a shorthand version of if/else statements in JavaScript, you need to use the ternary – a.k.a the conditional – operator.
-The ternary operator takes three operands: a condition followed by a question mark (?), and two JavaScript expressions separated by a colon (:). ...
+⤳ If you’re looking for Javascript shorthand for if/else statements, you’re probably looking for the ternary – a.k.a the conditional – operator.
+JavaScript ternary operator takes three operands: a condition followed by a question mark (?), and two JavaScript expressions separated by a colon (:).
+The expression on ...

 ⤳ What are those double not operators in JavaScript?
-You might have noticed a double exclamation mark (!!) in JavaScript code and you may be curious what that means.
+You might have noticed the JS double exclamation mark (!!) in a code snippet, and you may be curious what that means.
 First, “double exclamation mark” (a.k.a the “double bang”) isn’t an operator itself.
-It’s two logical not (!) operators ...
+It’s two logical not ...

 ⤳ The error “__dirname is not defined in ES module scope” occurs if you refer to the __dirname global variable in an ES (ECMAScript) module.
 Here’s what the error message looks like: This global variable contains the path to the current module’s directory.
 The __dirname and ...